 $preInstallPhases installPhase fixupPhase $preDistPhases

-distPhase $postPhases
+distPhase $postPhases.

 Usually, if you just want to add a few phases, it’s more